zahid58/zahid58.github.io/pages/about.md

 </p>
 <hr/>
 <h7 align="left">
-I am a passionate technophile with both academic and industrial experience in solving real-life problems using Computer Vision and Deep Learning.
-With years of practice and study, I have gained a solid foundation of programming, data structures and algorithms, allowing me to swiftly implement efficient software systems.
+A passionate technophile with both academic and industrial experience in solving real-life problems using AI and Machine Learning.
+With years of practice, I have a solid foundation of programming and algorithms, allowing me to swiftly implement efficient software systems.
 <br/><br/>
-Currently, I am working on Video Interpretation using Deep Learning under the supervision of Dr. Mrigank Rochan as an MSc student at the University of Saskatchewan.
-I am also working as a Graduate Teaching Assistant for the CS dept.
+As an MSc student at the University of Saskatchewan (USask), I have completed my coursework with excellent grades and am currently conducting research under the guidance of Dr. Mrigank Rochan.
+Our works on “Video Highlight Detection” reputed venues such as WACV 2025 and NeurIPS 2025 Workshop.
 <br/><br/>
-I am experienced in teaching several undergrad CS courses such as Algorithms, Data Structures, Structured Programming, and Digital Signal Processing while serving as a Lecturer for the CSE dept. at IUT which is a subsidiary organ of OIC and a leading engineering university in Bangladesh.
+My undergraduate research work at IUT on “Violent Activity Recognition” was published at IJCNN 2021 and has gained over 77 citations so far.
 <br/><br/>
-I was actively involved in building large-scale Bengali OCR systems for multiple govt. and commercial clients while working as an ML Engineer at Apurba Technologies Ltd.
+While serving as a Lecturer for the CSE dept. at IUT which is a subsidiary organ of OIC and a leading engineering university in Bangladesh, I have taught several undergrad CS courses such as Structured Programming and Digital Signal Processing.
+I was actively involved in building large-scale Bengali OCR systems for govt. and commercial clients, while working as an ML Engineer at Apurba Technologies Ltd.
-<br/><br/>
-My BSc thesis work on "Efficient Violence Detection from Surveillance Footage" was published in IJCNN 2021 and have gained about 40 citations so far.
 <br/><br/>
 I aim to be an impactful engineer and develop robust and efficient systems for solving real-world problems.
 <br/><br/>